Skip to main content

 • Choose an existing clause, which will be inserted automatically

-Replace a clause
+Replace a Clause

 • Click the gear icon on the clause